 Payment can be made by cash or card.
 If your treatment is covered by insurance, you are expected to settle the bill for each visit yourself and you will be given a receipt so that you can reclaim the fee from your insurance company.

 If for any reason you are not able to keep an appointment, please call as soon as possible to cancel or rearrange.
-If you cancel with less than 24 hours notice, or fail to attend an appointment, there will be a charge of £25.
+If you cancel with less than 24 hours notice and I am unable to fill the appointment space, there will be a fee of £30 to pay.
+If you fail to attend an appointment with no notice given, the full appointment fee will be charged.

 Covering Cookham, Marlow, Maidenhead, Slough, Windsor, Bracknell and surrounding areas